NullVoxPopuli/ember-resources/docs/docs/ember.md

 Note that when we invoke from a template, we don't need to worry about functions because, in templates, all tracked values are inherently reactive, and will re-invoke functions appropriately.

+> **Note** <br>
+> The function concept here is this demo is _an_ example of how to pass on reactivity to future auto-tracking context.
+You could pass a `Cell` (created with this library's `cell` util), or some other instance of an object that has its own tracked properties.
+Functions, however, are a platform primitive that allows for easy demoing -- but it's important to use the abstraction that best fits your, and your team's, use case.

 <details>
 <summary>  Using `Compiled` as

 `(doc: string) => State`

 </summary>

+- Usage in gjs directly in the template:

   ```gjs
   import { Compiled } from 'ember-repl';